OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/install-tf-vRO-plugin.rst

 3. Click :guilabel:`Login` to connect to the vRO server.

-Connecting to Tungsten Fabric Controller
+Connecting to OpenSDN Controller
 ----------------------------------------

-To connect TF vRO to the Tungsten Fabric Controller:
+To connect OpenSDN vRO to the OpenSDN Controller:

 1. Navigate to the :menuselection:`Contrail > Configuration` folder in the workflow library.

-2. Select :guilabel:`Create TF controller connection`.
+2. Select :guilabel:`Create OpenSDN controller connection`.

    |Figure 7: Workflow Library|